-Typically, how this works is that player will receive a certain percentage of their losses back as either cash or a site credit (bonus back), capped at a chosen monetary amount.
+Typically, how this works is that a player will receive a certain percentage of their losses back as either cash or a site credit (bonus back), capped at a chosen monetary amount.
 So, if an offer reads 50% cashback up to $100, then if the player loses $200 or more, $100 is refunded.

 Generally speaking, the higher the percentage and monetary cap, the better the offer.
 Just be sure to read the fine print, as refunds that come in the form of site credits may look really lucrative, but could carry high wagering requirements.

 VIP/Loyalty Club bonuses

 Players are well advised to select a NJ online sportsbook that offers a VIP Club.
-A good loyalty program not only awards players points, which can be converted to cash or used for free bets, but also offers players the opportunity to rise through the loyalty rankings, unlocking better and more frequent rewards along the way.
+A good loyalty program not only awards players points, which can be converted to cash or used for bonus bets, but also offers players the opportunity to rise through the loyalty rankings, unlocking better and more frequent rewards along the way.

 These tiered programs are especially beneficial for frequent sports bettors, as they’ll be more likely to hit a site’s highest ranking and reap the luxuries that come with being a VIP.
 Top-tier benefits may include higher point multipliers, access to exclusive promotional offers, faster cashouts, gifts, and offers at a site’s affiliated land-based casino.

 In New Jersey, most sportsbooks are integrated with a platform’s other verticals, be it online casino, poker, or daily fantasy sports.
-This presents a unique opportunity for players, as often enough, players will earn loyalty points across all verticals as part of one comprehensive VIP Rewards program.
-So, if you’re already mixing it up at a site’s online casino, you may want to do your sports betting on the same site, since you’ll have the advantage of starting from a higher loyalty level and may even have enough stored points to purchase a few free bets.
+This presents a unique opportunity, as often enough, players will earn loyalty points across all verticals as part of one comprehensive VIP Rewards program.
+So, if you’re already mixing it up at a site’s online casino, you may want to do your sports betting on the same site, since you’ll have the advantage of starting from a higher loyalty level and may even have enough stored points to purchase a few bonus bets.

 Have a lot of friends interested in sports betting, but currently wagering at offshore sites or with local bookies?
 Convince them to make the transition to legal, and the two of you could lock up some extra bonuses.